The Customer Service Centre is open 8am-5pm Monday-Friday.

 For information about opportunities at FOMO please go to fomofreo.com.au or email email@example.com.

-To help you stay connected, Walyalup Koort will have free WiFi throughout all public outdoor areas and most of the indoor spaces too.
+To help you stay connected, Walyalup Koort has free WiFi throughout all public outdoor areas and most of the indoor spaces too.

 Keep an eye on this website for updates but if you have a specific question or comment you can email firstname.lastname@example.org